 *Please note: This is a living document.
 We will add to it as other questions arise and updates are made to various projects.

 You may have heard (and seen while driving around town) that there are a series of new developments coming to town.
-These developments all include mandated Affordable Housing units to keep the Township in compliance with the Settlement Agreement the Township entered into with Fair Share Housing Center (FSHC), which was approved by the state Court when it granted the Township a final Judgment of Compliance and Repose (or "JOR").
-The JOR protects the Township from Mount Laurel lawsuits, including builder’s remedy lawsuits, until July of 2025.
+These developments all include Affordable Housing units to keep the Township in compliance with state-mandated affordable housing requirements.
 The most common questions we hear are:

 What development is coming to town?